ImoutoChan/ImoutoRebirth/README.md

 ## What does ImoutoRebirth look like

-There are two windows desktop applications available for you.
+There are two Windows desktop applications available for you.

 ### Imouto Navigator